SoftwareDesignLab/nvip-crawler/patchfinder/README.md

-# NVIP Crawler Backend - Patch Finder
+# NVIP Patch Finder

-The patch finder component of NVIP Crawler identifies possible patches for CVEs
+The Patch Finder component of NVIP identifies possible patches for products affected by CVEs.
-- Patches are found by crawling available repos for the affected products of a CVE
+- Patches are found by crawling available repositories for the affected products of a CVE
 - Each repo is cloned, then each commit is navigated to identify patches by checking for keywords in the commit messages
+- Each patch found is then stored in the database
 - Product repos are cloned in the resources folder, then deleted after use
-> **NOTE:** This component relies directly on the affected product data from product extraction and should be ran after affected product data is populated in the db
+> **NOTE:** This component relies directly on the affected product data from the product name extractor and should be run after affected product data is populated in the database.

 ## System Requirements